Cuckoo (2024 film)

-Cuckoo is a 2024 science fiction horror thriller film written and directed by Tilman Singer, and starring Hunter Schafer, Jan Bluthardt, Marton Csokas, Jessica Henwick, and Dan Stevens.
+Cuckoo is a 2024 horror film written and directed by Tilman Singer, and starring Hunter Schafer, Jan Bluthardt, Marton Csokas, Jessica Henwick, and Dan Stevens.
 A co-production between Germany and the United States, the film follows a teenager (Schafer) who moves to the German Alps to live with her father (Csokas) but becomes disturbed by strange occurrences as her father's boss (Stevens) embroils her family in a sinister plot.

 Cuckoo had its world premiere at the 74th Berlin International Film Festival on February 16, 2024.
-The film was released theatrically in the United States on August 9, 2024, and in Germany on August 29, 2024.
+The film was released theatrically in the United States on August 9, 2024, and in Germany on August 29.
 It received generally positive reviews from critics and grossed $6.7 million.

 Plot

 After the death of her mother, grief-stricken teenager Gretchen moves with her father Luis, stepmother Beth, and mute half-sister Alma to a resort town in the Bavarian Alps.
-The family is there to help build a new hotel on the grounds of a run-down mountain lodge owned by the enigmatic Herr König, who offers Gretchen a job at the front desk to help her adjust.
+The family is there to help build a new hotel, overseen by the enigmatic Herr König, who offers Gretchen a job at the front desk to help her adjust.
 Soon after their arrival, strange things begin to happen.
 Gretchen encounters multiple female guests vomiting, Alma suffers seizures triggered by a mysterious reverberating shriek, and Gretchen has a terrifying encounter with a hooded woman while biking home one night, but the incident is dismissed by police as a prank.

 Gretchen meets a detective named Henry who is investigating a murder linked to the hooded woman.
 She also becomes close to a female guest named Ed, and the two plan to run away together.
 However, their escape attempt is thwarted when they hear the disorienting shriek, nearly run over the hooded woman, and crash their car, leaving Gretchen severely injured and confined to the resort as Ed recovers in the hospital.
 Henry explains to Gretchen that he believes the hooded woman is responsible for at least one murder, which ended in the female victim choking on her own vomit.
 He believes that one of the vomiting women whom Gretchen saw earlier may be connected.
 She and Henry stake out a cottage, where the hooded woman attacks Gretchen's coworker, Trixie, in an attempt to implant her with a mysterious slime.

 The next day, Gretchen confronts Luis and König, expressing her disapproval of their involvement in the resort.
 During the argument, König accidentally reveals a package addressed to the family containing items belonging to Gretchen's mother.
 Luis confesses that he sold their old family home.
-Enraged, Gretchen retreats to her room with the package and listens to the recordings on her mother's answering machine.
+Enraged, Gretchen retreats to her room and listens to her mother's old voicemails.
 Among them, she hears a voicemail from Alma, using text-to-speech, imploring Gretchen's mother to contact Gretchen to make her happy.